rebahama/social-reviewer-frontend/README.md

 ## Comments

-On the detailed reivew page, you can comment a review.
+On the detailed review page, you can comment a review.
 When you have commented the review will be updated and display the comment.
 If you are the owner of the comment there will be a button displayed that makes it possible to delete the comment.
 There is a window for "rating" that is a future function that is not fully functional yet.
-But the default rating have been set to "3" until that feature is complete.
+But the default rating have been set to "3" until that feature is completeed.
 This won´t affect anything apart from it being displayed.

 ![Website review](docs/website/review-comment.png)